ZcashFoundation/zebra/book/src/dev/rfcs/drafts/xxxx-async-rust.md

 A service should be provided wrapped in a `Buffer` if:
 * it is a complex service
 * it has multiple callers, or
-* it has a single caller than calls it multiple times concurrently.
+* it has a single caller that calls it multiple times concurrently.

 Services might also have other reasons for using a `Buffer`.
 These reasons should be documented.